Jiwe-Studio/wallet-sdk-unity/README.md

 - Order_ID - is useful for the dev’s records to know which reward he has given
 - “Purchasing pigs in a blanket" - is a description of the purchase

 The method can be called at any time as long as it has a trigger.

 You have to switch to scripts (using your favorite script editor) to include the method to call the purchase function.

-The purchase acts as debit to the game wallet which was created on the developers profile.
-If the game wallet is at 0 the response will be a error 400: Bad request.
+The purchase acts as debit to the player's wallet and a credit to the developers's wallet.

+If the player's wallet is at 0 the response will be a error 429: Bad request.
+Which the developer can log and display on screen for the player.

 * * *